Procurement Optimization 2026: 8 Levers to Protect Margin

 Procurement optimization is the process of using data, automation, and strategic levers to reduce spend leakage and maximize contract value.
 Organizations achieve this by focusing on 8 key levers:

-1. Spend Hygiene: Reducing maverick spend to <10%.
+1. Spend Hygiene: Reducing maverick spend to less than 10%.

-2. Market Intelligence: Benchmarking against real-time pricing.
+2. Market Intelligence: Benchmarking against real time pricing.

-3. Timing: Leveraging vendor fiscal year-ends.
+3. Timing: Using vendor fiscal year ends to your advantage.

 4. Contract Structure: Capping annual price increases.